Welcome to today's edition of the Rush 24-7 podcast.

 I like that.

-Uh I want to start just saying, I am the voice of the people.
+I want to start just saying, I am the voice of the people.

-That's it's fun to speak for everybody.
+It's fun to speak for everybody.

 Let me tell you what the people think.

-Um but fair enough on the uh on the Trump stuff.
+But fair enough on the Trump stuff.

 I think that he would negotiate.